 What is an air fryer?

 A compact, countertop convection oven equipped with an in-built fan and exhaust that circulates hot air around food to convert moisture into mist … resulting in a crispy, caramelized brown exterior – all this without the use of oil.
 At best, you can slather on a teaspoon of oil.
 Compare that to completely submerging frozen fries in it.
 That is a fraction of oil.

-While waiting for oil to boil in the kadaai is the first headache, stirring and flipping till you see the tell-tale golden-brown skin is another.
-Scenario 2: plug in your air fryer, set the temperature and wait till the aroma wafts the room.
+While waiting for oil to boil in the kadaai is the first headache, stirring and flipping its contents till you see the tell-tale golden-brown skin is another.
+Scenario 2: plug in your air fryer, set the temperature and wait till aroma wafts the room.

 The compressed space in an air fryer means faster cooking.
 How many times have you returned from office scavenging your kitchen for ready-to-eats in a bid to avoid turning on the stove?
 Now devour as many ready-to-eats without the oily baggage of guilt.

 What can you make with an air fryer?